dublio/iotrack/README.md

 	%od2c: the percentile of d2c of q2c for cgroup others io.

+	rd2c: the average read io latency(ms) for D2C.

+	wd2c: the average write io latency(ms) for D2C.

+	od2c: the average other io latency(ms) for D2C.

-	rawait: the average io latency(ms) for read.
+	rq2c: the average read io latency(ms) for Q2C.

-	wawait: the average io latency(ms) for write.
+	wq2c: the average write io latency(ms) for Q2C.

-	oawait: the average io latency(ms) for other io.
+	oq2c: the average other io latency(ms) for Q2C.

 	%rhit0: the perctile of the number of read io's latency less than latency_bucket[0]'s threshold at cgroup level.